beyarkay/masters-thesis/src/04_methodology.md

 ## Hierarchical Feed-forward Neural Networks \label{sec:04-model-specifics-hffnn}

-Hierarchical Feed-forward Neural Networks (HFFNNs) combine the output of two FFNNs.
-One FFNN (called the majority classifier) is a binary classifier that detects whether or not a gesture exists in the observation.
-The other FFNN (called the minority classifier) is only invoked if there is a gesture present in an observation, as detected by the majority FFNN.
+Hierarchical models, where one model is used to filter out the non-gesture class and another is used to distinguish the different gesture classes, have shown promising results in the literature\footnote{\citealt{zhangVisionbasedSignLanguage2004, wangTrafficPoliceGesture2008, kopukluRealtimeHandGesture2019}} and so are evaluated here in the form of Hierarchical Feed-forward Neural Networks (HFFNNs).
+HFFNNs combine the output of two FFNNs: one FFNN (called the majority classifier) is a binary classifier that detects whether or not a gesture exists in the observation, and the other FFNN (called the minority classifier) is only invoked if there is a gesture present in an observation, as detected by the majority FFNN.
 The minority classifier detects _which_ gesture is present in an observation.
-Algorithm
-\ref{alg:hffnn_prediction} shows the procedure for making a prediction using the majority and minority classifiers.
+Algorithm \ref{alg:hffnn_prediction} shows the procedure for making a prediction using the majority and minority classifiers.

 \begin{algorithm}
     \caption{Prediction Algorithm For HFFNNs}